 I love meeting people, don’t get me wrong.
 Especially as things open up, I cherish every connection and conversation more than ever before.
-Simple things like meeting for coffee, taking a stroll, and a good old fashioned phone call are the highlights of my day.
+Simple things like meeting for coffee, taking a stroll, and a good old-fashioned phone call are the highlights of my day.
 This article is not about these kinds of meetings.
-Rather, meetings that are useless, especially when they can be automated by machines.
+Rather, meetings are useless, especially when machines can automate them.
 Join our mission to end useless meetings.

 - Gaining clarity and alignment

 - Communicating about work